GettinDatFoShow/cy-report-setup-helper/README.md

 # What is this?

-Setup script that helps users of Cypress.io && Cloud Foundry Automatically set up their folder/project structure so that their finished Mochawesome reports are public for them to go back and view statically.
+etup script that helps users of Cypress.io automatically set up their folder/project structure so that their tests generate a finished Mochawesome report.
+If the cloud foundry flag is set to true, then the appropiate files will be public for them to go back and view teir reports statically via an integration folder.

 # Installation
 `npm i cy-report-setup-helper --save-dev`